Th3Wall/Fakeflix/README.md

 > Email: fakeflixuser@test.com<br/>
 > Password: FakeflixTest<br/>

+I have also added a button that lets you sign in anonymously.

 ## :sparkles: Features

 :heavy_check_mark: &nbsp;&nbsp;Display movies and series, old and upcoming, also from the real Netflix<br />